Benju1/dolibarr-mcp/docs/development.md

 # Development

-This project uses the same lightweight tooling philosophy as `prestashop-mcp`.
+This project uses lightweight, professional tooling with a clean structure.
 The code lives under `src/`, tests under `tests/` and optional Docker assets are kept separate in `docker/`.